voxeet/comms-uikit-react/README.md

 # Change into the app directory
 cd my-app

-# Install the UI kit with npm...
+# Install the Voxeet SDK and UI kit with npm...
-npm install @dolbyio/comms-uikit-react --save
+npm install @voxeet/voxeet-web-sdk @dolbyio/comms-uikit-react --save

 # ...or yarn (skip this if you used npm)
-yarn add @dolbyio/comms-uikit-react
+yarn add @voxeet/voxeet-web-sdk @dolbyio/comms-uikit-react

 # Start the dev server
 npm start